The BEST Gingerbread Cake (Gluten Free, Dairy Free)

 This gingerbread cake is gluten free, dairy free and refined sugar free!

 And it’s still amazing I promise!
-I lived with my family during quarantine last year and my picky dad who will not eat ANYTHING that is considered a healthy alteration, ate this every night until it was gone.
 You would never know it’s a healthier cake!
 I use a combination of almond flour and oat flour, which is my new favorite baking combination.
 However, you can substitute the oat flour for Bob’s GF 1:1 flour and that worked perfectly as well.
 I used dairy free butter sticks and sweetened with just a touch of coconut sugar and a couple tablespoons of pure maple syrup.

 INGREDIENTS IN GLUTEN FREE GINGERBREAD CAKE: